13 May How Much Pain Is Involved With Getting Dental Implants?

 As with any dental procedures, many people wonder if getting implants is painful or uncomfortable.
-The truth is, pain is a significant issue that can affect your decision to go through the entire process or not.
-After all, there is the fear of not being able to eat or chew properly during the first few days, and you may even be concerned about having to take a leave from work due to the recovery period involved with getting dental implants.
+The truth: pain is significant issue that can affect your decision to go through the entire process or not.
+After all, there is the fear of not being able to eat or chew properly during the first few days.
+And you may even be concerned about having to take a leave from work due to the recovery period involved with getting dental implants.

 What to Expect After Surgery ?